 Charger Runs Too Long (Or Not Long Enough)

-A failure in this section can result in the charger being unaware of when to stop charging.
+A failure in this section can result in the charger unaware of when to stop charging.
 Depending on how handy you are, you may be able to replace this component on your own or may need to buy a new charger altogether.

 Hearing this sound is an indication that while the charger’s computer ‘brain’ is aware that it is time to charge your cart, it is unable to do so for some reason.

-If it needs to be replaced, make sure to check your warranty (if you have one) in order to determine whether it is covered under the same.
+If it needs to be replaced, make sure to check your warranty (if you have one) to determine whether it is covered under the same.

-If you are having an issue with your golf cart battery charger and are unable to figure out the source of the issue, feel free to contact Carts & Parts at (937) 459-8891.
+If you are having an issue with your golf cart battery charger and cannot figure out the source of the problem, feel free to contact Carts & Parts at (937) 459-8891.